betaglot/plantabeta/docs/dev/DX.md

 ### <neuro> “I looked forward to another 500 pounds of squat.
 I looked forward to doing more and more curls until my arms would fall off.
 Why?
 Because I knew that every rep that I did and every set that I did and more weights that I lifted, I get one step closer to turning that **vision** into reality.”</neuro>

 You're not making it worse, each workblock makes it better, deciding that what you wrote needs to be changed is an improvement.
 Finding out what doesn't work is a form of improvement.
-PutPlant is a really difficult project, **expect to feel its difficulties!**
+Put(Plant) is a really difficult project, **expect to feel its difficulties!**

 Just get as much information out of your head and into data structures, so that they can be processed.

 <moto>Keep going!!!</moto>

-### Differentiate(Beta, PutPlant)
+### Differentiate(Beta, Put(Plant))

-PutPlant is a language
+Put(Plant) is a language

 BetaCode a beta script.
-PutPlant creates the properties of HandMove, like how many fingers you have.
+Put(Plant) creates the properties of HandMove, like how many fingers you have.
 Beta can't change the number of fingers.
-A Hand is part of PutPlant, a hand is controlled with Beta
+A Hand is part of Put(Plant), a hand is controlled with Beta

 - Beta is only during runtime